 A Message from the Chairman Welcome to Opera San Antonio.
 Opera San Antonio was formed to be the resident opera company of San Antonio’s new Tobin Center.
 We began productions in the Tobin Center in January of 2015.
 You can review the productions on this website, and see for yourself what kind of quality production we are doing.
-Our major productions have been Salome, Madame Butterfly, Carmen, The Barber of Seville, Macbeth, and La Boheme.
+Our major productions have been Salome, Madame Butterfly, Carmen, The Barber of Seville, Macbeth, La Boheme, La Traviata, and Faust.
 On this website you can see examples of Carmen and “The Barber.”
-Our next production will be Goethe's Faust, on May 9 and 11, 2019.
+Our next production will be Puccini's Tosca, on September 12 and 14, 2019.
 We hope you will buy your own tickets by clicking from this website directly into the authorized TOBI ticketing system.
 A long time ago, in the Fifties and Sixties, big-stage opera had a presence in San Antonio, when the Metropolitan Opera travelled to perform here.
 There has been very little “grand opera” here in recent years.
 Opera San Antonio is reintroducing this great art to our city.
 We believe that San Antonio deserves great opera as a civic resource for all our citizens.
 And why is it worth the effort to reestablish an old art form that is new to our city?
 Because we believe opera is magical.
 It is magical…

 Because it is performed on a unique instrument, the human voice, a special voice created through years of training and using no microphones.